proteanhq/protean/docs/guides/domain-definition/events.md

 that something noteworthy has happened, allowing other parts of the system to react - and sync - to these changes in a decoupled manner.

-Events have a few primary functions:

-1. **Events allows different components to communicate with each other.**

-    Within a domain or across, events can be used as a mechanism to implement eventual consistency, in the same bounded context or across.
-This promotes loose coupling by decoupling the producer (e.g., an aggregate that raises an event) from the consumers (e.g., various components that handle the event).

-    Such a design eliminates the need for two-phase commits (global transactions) across bounded contexts, optimizing performance at the level of each transaction.

-2. **Events act as API contracts.**

-    Events define a clear and consistent structure for data that is shared between different components of the system.
-This promotes system-wide interoperability and integration between components.

-3. **Events help preserve context boundaries.**

-    Events propagate information across bounded contexts, thus helping to sync changes throughout the application domain.
-This allows each domain to be modeled in the architecture pattern that is most appropriate for its use case.

 ## Defining Events

 Event names should be descriptive and convey the specific change or occurrence